 ● What aspects of the current site are you most and least proud of?
 Why?

-Problem: too much close reading was needed to understand the licensing and pricing on the orignal site
+Symptom 1: too much close reading was needed to understand the licensing and pricing information

 The pricing/licensing page should allow users to: